Monicadeww/Final_Project_SIB_kel.6/README.md

 ## Final_Project_SIB_kel.6
-# Dibimbing - Kampus Merdeka 1 - Final Project Template
+# Dibimbing - Kampus Merdeka 1 - Final Project

 ## How to
 - In order to spin up the containers, first you have to build all the Docker images needed using